The Vital Link Between Employee Satisfaction and Customer Service Excellence

 His book details one decision after another where finance and accounting concerns overrule decisions that would improve the experience of a company for the people who work hard for it.
 An example is keeping wages as low as possible rather than paying market rates and rewarding people who go beyond what is expected.

 Cappelli summarizes much of what is wrong in modern corporate culture.
 We know that employees should be engaged and should feel fired up about going to work in the morning.
-However, the real decisions that most managers can make are based on the budget the finance team allocates them.
+However, the real decisions that most managers can make are based on the budget the finance team allocates to them.

-But, there is one industry where many of these expectations can be reversed.
+But there is one industry where many of these expectations can be reversed.
 Companies that deliver a customer service process to other companies.
 DATAMARK has many different lines of service, but customer service is a very important one that we have excelled in for over three decades.

 Balancing Employee Satisfaction with Customer Service Imperatives